Unique-Divine/Commonplace-Book/commonplace-book.md

 [^1]

 [^1]: ["What Is a Commonplace Book?"
 (Article)](https://www.masterclass.com/articles/how-to-keep-a-commonplace-book#who-uses-commonplacing)

 ## Why? | The Purpose of this Commonplace Book

+**Save Hours on Research**: Beginners and intermediate learners often marvel at the way masters of subjects like mathematics and computer programming seem to effortlessly call upon related knowledge during presentations, lectures, and tutorials.
+Eventually, it starts to seem as though there's an insurmountably vast space of knowledge that these masters have already acquired and memorized, and in order for someone to reach a similar level of abilty,  he or she'd have to retain the majority of this vast space too.
+I've found that this is often not the case.

+**Find Unexpected Connections**

+**Focus future Learning**

 <!--
 **We are at war**